Yuxiang-Huang/Astro-Party/README.md

      *  (10-30-2022): Today I added the translation of the scoreboard when the player point exceed the point required to win.
 Then, I added the tie breaker system and use functions to reduce code in ScoreManager.
 Lastly, I play tested and fix issues I found; mainly the AI tracing issue.

      *  (11-3-2022): Today I started by fixing issues I found after play tested with my firends.
 Then, I create a new mode call highlight where pilots don't get killed and players fight to keep the crown.

+     *  (11-5-2022): Today I started perfecting the highlight mode by fixing the issues I encountered when play tested with my friends.
+I also replaced the crown object with a better online model and give indicator on the ship when it is highlighted.
+Lastly, I added different time options to the mode and ordered the time texts.